 Visual FX Designer & Studio MANAGER

-Yee Ie is a graphic and motion designer and studio manager that has worked with Elemental Productions since 2007.
-She graduated from UCLA with a B.A. in Anthropology and a B.A. in English.
-She engages in motion and graphic design, project management, website development and management, distribution and marketing, human resources and bookkeeping, production and event planning, logistics and scheduling, and more.
+Yee Ie is a graphic designer and studio manager with an interest in visual storytelling.
+She graduated from UCLA with a B.A. in Anthropology and English.
+In addition to design, she also handles project management and planning, distribution and marketing, production and event planning, logistics and scheduling, human resources and finances, and more.